jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So the question now is... why did you think Darth Blockbuster would ever admit he was wrong and change his ways?

+## The Majic of the Internet - Because of Cyborgolgy, If We Use the Internet, We Automatically Fight For the Digital Age

+The internet has many protagonists.
+Paul Baran is one of the big ones.
+Here’s why.

+The internet is a network.
+There are many ways of sending data through a network.
+The simplest is how phone systems do it with a direct circuit link between two phones.
+A call’s connection only stops when someone hangs up.

+Alexander Graham Bell invented "direct circuit links" in 1876 and put it into action when he co-founded the American Telephone & Telegraph (AT&T) in 1885.
+For generations direct links was how all telecommunications worked.
+But when the Soviets tested a hydrogen bomb in 1955, Paul Baran took it upon himself to make a new tool to help prevent a nuclear holocaust.

+Baran realized to prevent nuclear war, the world needed a communications network that would survive an atomic attack.
+Only robust and reliable communications would ease American and Soviet trigger fingers during tense times.

+Baran worked alone after work.
+By 1960 he came up with the two ideas he needed.
+The first was that his network should have no hubs or organizations (like telephone’s have) to control the flow of information.
+Central hubs make systems vulnerable to attack or failure.
+Instead data flow should be completely distributed so every node can send and receive information equally.
+Baran’s nodes network looks like a fishnet.
+When each  node has three or four links, the network can survive any attack.

+Next Baran had to figure out how to send information across the network.
+This led to his second idea, which was to break up the data into standard-size little packets.
+Each message would be broken into many packets, each of which would scurry along different paths through the network’s nodes and be reassembled when they got to their destination.
+If one packet didn’t get there in time, it was quickly resent.
+This way there’d be no "dropped calls" and communication would always stay open.
+Baran published his ideas into very detailed technical specs and made sure everyone, especially the Soviets, could copy his work.

+Baran then walked into a nest of villains in America.
+When Baran’s employer RAND recommended his "node-packet data network" idea to the Air Force (in control of America’s nuclear missiles) they wanted to build it.
+But when the Department of Defense got itself and the Defense Communications Agency involved Baran soon found out working with so many bureaucrats was hopeless.

+So Baran tried to convince AT&T, in control of America’s telephone network, to supplement their system with his node-packet data network.
+"They fought it tooth and nail," he recalled.
+"They tried all sorts of things to stop it".
+They would not even let RAND use the maps of its circuits, so Baran had to use a pirated set.
+He made several trips to AT&T headquarters in lower Manhattan.
+On one of them, a senior executive who was an old engineer looked stunned when Baran explained that his system would mean that data could go back and forth without a dedicated link remaining open.
+"He looked at his colleagues in the room while his eyeballs rolled up sending a signal of his utter disbelief," according to Baran.
+After a pause, the executive said, "Son, here’s how a telephone works," and explained a patronizing and simplistic description.

+The metaphorical Death Star rule book became real!
+It was against the rules to make a reliable communication network that might help prevent a nuclear holocaust.
+Good thing Jedi’s don’t give up.
+Baran continued to push.
+AT&T finally had him and other outsiders to a series of seminars explaining how its telephone system really worked.
+"It took ninety-four separate speakers to describe the entire system," Baran marveled.
+When it was over, the AT&T executives asked Baran, "Now do you see why packet switching wouldn’t work?"
+To their great disappointment, Baran simply replied, "No".

+To heck with Darth Telephone!

+A decade later Baran’s network was built when the US government’s Advanced Research Projects Agency (ARPA) saw the wisdom in a node-packet distributed communications network.
+In 1969 ARPA used Baran’s technical specs to build ARPAnet, the first version of the internet.
+The people who made it were hellbent on empowering individuals, and the made sure the internet could not be controlled by any government or corporation.

+Baran’s network is why our smartphones, websites, Wikipedia, any digital tool connected to the internet empower individuals.
+In the DNA of the internet is a distributed node network that nobody can control or shutdown.
+An individual has the exact same access as any corporation or government.

+That’s why the internet is majical.
+Whoever uses it, is automatically empowered.

+_Paul Baran's story was adapted from Walter Isaacson's awesome book_ The Innovators, _Chapter 7._

 ## Climax - Polar Bears in the Amazon, Collaboration is the future, as is ecosystems

 If someone were to tell you how to vote, while looking over your shoulder, you'd be weirded out and call the police.
 And society in general would agree nobody should tell you, nor force you, how to vote.
 You yourself haven't done anything to earn that right.
 It's a byproduct of living inside a political ecosystem with guns used by recognized policeman, fair judges of a court system, and the absence of invasions or desperation that lets every member of the community cast a vote.